Mensural notation: Custos

-The custos (pl. custodes, from the Latin for guard) appears at the end of the staff on or between the staff lines.
+The custos, known in English as a direct symbol, (pl. custodes, from the Latin for guard) appears at the end of the staff on or between the staff lines.
 It indicates the pitch of the first note that occurs on the following staff that belongs to that part relative to the clef of the current staff.
 This helps performers to prepare to sing the next note without having to look away from the current passage (analogous to the catchword in older printed books).
 If the next staff for the part occurs on the following page, two custodes may appear immediately next to each other.

 In the earliest manuscripts, custodes appear as thin or small notes (somewhat like modern cue notes).
 By around 1500 a separate sign resembling a 'w' with a long upward tail had been developed, which briefly survived into the more modern musical notation of the early Baroque period (early 17th century).

 Corona

 The corona appears above the last note of the piece (or section).
 It is similar to the fermata in modern notation.
 It typically appears above the last note at each part of a piece to indicate the note should be held longer that its value indicates.
-If it does not appear at the end of a piece, typically a short pause is expected before proceeding with the notes after the note with the corona.
+If it appears somewhere other than at the end of a piece, typically a short pause is expected before proceeding with the notes after the note with the corona.